Why NO Pain Means MORE Gain

 Because the experiences and skills you learn in therapy transfer over into your daily life such as working out or doing your job, or even love-making.

-In many cases and circumstances, your bodymind Auto-Magically begins moving away from negative movements and postures — the not-so-beneficial actions & activities — you find yourself doing on a daily basis.
+In many cases and circumstances, your bodymind Auto-Magically begins moving away from negative movements, actions, and postures — the not-so-beneficial actions & activities — you find yourself doing on a daily basis.
 Your RE-sensitized and increasingly Response-Able bodymind becomes Increasingly Self-Correcting in a positive way, often before you realize you’re doing so.

 You also learn to find those many brief moments throughout the day where you can instantly relax one or more muscle groups for brief moments, so as to prevent long-term accumulation of too much C.E.M.&.N.T.